The Jazz Forum Student Ensemble

-Jazz Forum Arts is excited to offer a new ensemble program for aspiring young musicians, offering them the opportunity to become Jazz improvisers.
+Welcome to Jazz Forum Arts’ program for aspiring young musicians (grades 5-12).
+We offer music students the opportunity to become Jazz improvisers.

 Learn to play in a Jazz ensemble.